boulder-on/JPassport/README.md

 2. Support returning a Record
 3. Use the Java Micro-benchmarking harness.
 4. Compile classes in memory instead of from disk

+# Release Notes

+- 0.5
+  - Fixed and issue where zero argument methods would not compile
+  - Fixed issues where passing and receiving null values caused their own NullPointerExceptions
+- 0.4
+  - Original release